 As the first operational land-grant university, Kansas State University is uniquely positioned to meet today’s challenges of developing and enhancing human skills and capabilities through education, learning and meaningful work.
 While delivering curriculum in the traditional form of courses leading to degrees has a long history at K-State, the need to develop a coherent microcredentialing infrastructure is essential to K-State's future.

-Microcredentials are short units of learning and offer pathways to achieve affordable, accessible, focused and immediately acknowledged learning opportunities.
-Microcredential offerings can be credit- or noncredit-bearing and have the following characteristics:
+Microcredentials comprise relevant, high quality, market-aligned short units of learning and offer pathways to achieve affordable, accessible, focused and immediately acknowledged learning opportunities.
+Microcredential offerings can be credit bearing or noncredit bearing and have the following characteristics:

 - focused on learners and their interests, needs, skills and career goals

 - awarded based on demonstrated skill or competency in a specific area(s)

 - developed, approved and endorsed by the university

 - gained in a shorter or more flexible time period

 - stand alone or stackable, wherein stackable offerings can be combined to count toward a higher education qualification (e.g., certificate, degree, etc.)